 If you've ever heard that question, you already know the cost.
 The wrong impression in the first 60 seconds doesn't just slow a conversation down.
 It quietly closes doors you didn't even see were open.

 The people you want to remember you are the hardest ones to make remember you.
 Founders pitching investors.
 Leaders walking into rooms full of strangers.
 Salespeople meeting prospects who've already decided to be skeptical.

 The higher the stakes of the room, the smaller the margin for error in those first moments.

-I work with founders, leadership teams, sales organizations, and universities on what to say, how to land, and why the smallest moments end up doing the heaviest lifting.
+That's where Cal comes in.
+His work with founders, leadership teams, sales organizations, and universities focuses on what to say, how to land, and why the smallest moments end up doing the heaviest lifting.
 The goal isn't to be impressive.
 It's to be remembered, for the right reasons, by the people you actually want to remember you.

 The Layering Method, taught live.
 Participants leave with a sharpened personal introduction and a framework they can use that night.
 Ideal for conferences, leadership offsites, and team gatherings.